Exabyte-io/documentation/docs/tutorials/band-structure.md

 # Create job

-FCC Si is the default material, so if you choose "Create a Job" from the sidebar on the home page Si will automatically be loaded.
+Silicon in face-centered cubic structure is the default material that is shown on new job initialization.
+Therefore, if you select "Create a Job" from the left-hand sidebar, Si will automatically be loaded.

 <img data-gifffer="/images/BandStep1.gif" />

 # Choose workflow

-Under workflow chose VASP as your simulation energy and then "Bandstructure" for the workflow.
+Under workflow chose VASP as simulation engine and then "Bandstructure" for the workflow.

 <img data-gifffer="/images/BandStep2.gif" />